onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

             maxOperationWaitMs: 100000  --> Denotes the maximum wait time by the runtime to receive the state change update from the participants

 An ACM operation has to be completed and updated with any of the above specified result values in order to allow the user to trigger subsequent requests.
 The user cannot trigger any state change events before the operation gets completed.
-When an operation is marked 'TIMEOUT', the following scenarios are applicable.

- - The participant might complete the operation to mark the result with 'NO_ERROR' or 'FAILED'
- - The user can trigger another state change event to the ACM.
+When an operation is marked 'TIMEOUT', the participants stop the operation and the user can trigger another state change event to the ACM.

 The following flow shown and example of deployment that get stuck, and the user decide to undeploy.